knacktick/thermostat/README.md

 Connect the thermistor with the SENS pins of the device.
 Temperature-depending resistance is measured by the AD7172 ADC.
-To prepare conversion to a temperature, set the Beta parameters for the Steinhart-Hart equation.
+To prepare conversion to a temperature, set the parameters for the B-Parameter equation.

 Set the base temperature in degrees celsius for the channel 0 thermistor:
 ```
-s-h 0 t0 20
+b-p 0 t0 20
 ```

 Set the resistance in Ohms measured at the base temperature t0:
 ```
-s-h 0 r0 10000
+b-p 0 r0 10000
 ```

 Set the Beta parameter:
 ```
-s-h 0 b 3800
+b-p 0 b 3800
 ```

 ### 50/60 Hz filtering